LAGOS STATE OFFICE

 APIN’s work in the State since inception- GLOBAL FUND PROJECT

-Capacity building was a major focus as APIN conducted trainings in the various thematic areas (HTS, PMTCT, ART, Laboratories and Pharmaceutical services) which helped to improve the knowledge and skills of HCWs towards provision of quality HIV care and treatment across the 3 GF supported LGAs in the State.
+- Capacity building was a major focus as APIN conducted training in the various thematic areas (HTS, PMTCT, ART, Laboratories and Pharmaceutical services) which helped to improve the knowledge and skills of HCWs towards the provision of quality HIV care and treatment across the 3 GF supported LGAs in the State.

 List of GF Facilities where APIN work in the State